UCSF-CBI/cbioportal_docs/docs/FAQ.md

 #### Defining samples: Summary study view

 After you select the entire cohort from the Query tab on the homepage, click on the ‘View summary’ button that will take you to the study summary page.

-From here you can select specific cancer types and/or genes by selecting the checkbox.
+On the study summary page, you can select specific cancer types and/or genes by selecting the checkbox.

 - Selecting specific cancer types will automatically filter the data and the various charts will updated.